Business licenses are required for all businesses except home occupations. A copy of the license application is available at the Building Department.

 Verify with the City Planner that the site you have chosen will properly accommodate your business, as there are specific zoning districts for specific types of businesses.
 We recommend that you consider your parking requirements when choosing a location.
 It is important to remember that not all adjacent parking can be considered yours (i.e. on-street parking in front of building is for everyone's use).
 The City Planner will be pleased to answer questions to clarify this and other zoning issues.
 The Planner approves the business license application and forwards it to the Building Official to continue the process.
 Variances from the City Code will need formal approval from the Zoning Board of Appeals.

 Certain businesses also require approval from the State of Michigan or Oakland County.
+The State of Michigan issues licenses for a number of different businesses including child care centers and liquor sales.
+Child care centers in particular have specific building code criteria.
 Restaurants receive approval from Oakland County.
-The State of Michigan issues licenses for a number of different businesses; for example, child care centers and liquor sales.
+Please understand that the County and the State are independent entities, often take longer to review business proposals, and often review different items than the City will.
 These links are provided for your convenience.

 - State of Michigan Department of Labor and Economic Growth